LANZAROTE – Canary Islands

 In Playa Blanca, your untiring guide has of course checked out the menu of every food outlet in town.
 They all seemed to serve the same… But if you want something a little bit more special, you can have quails (“Hunter’s style”) at Terraza Pedro by the sea (UPDATE: I have not checked out the actual existence of this restaurant for years…).
 That was the most interesting course I could find, but be warned that their level of service strangely resembles sleight of hand.
 By the way, have you seen the movie “Eraserhead” by David Lynch?
 Just kidding…

-Arrecife is not that interesting for eating either, but check out e.g. TripAdvisor for useful choices.
+Arrecife may not be that interesting for eating either, but I have found a couple of very nice places: Tasca La Raspa and El Nuevo Maccheroni.
 Although I have not actually eaten there, the restaurant at the Castillo de San José (a bit out of the centre of town) looks like the most elegant but still relaxed place you could ever want.
 No T-shirts in the afternoon!

 Note that the bus line(s) (currently 1, 2 and 3) from Costa Teguise to Puerto del Carmen via Arrecife (and vice versa) is all the same bus.